Governance

 The Executive Forum is a limited membership forum bringing together high-level executives across manufacturing sectors to connect, access valuable insights and influence the industry agenda.
 The Executive Forum serves as an advisory forum to Orgalim’s Board of Directors and gathers company leaders shaping today’s industrial transformation.
 See here the full list of members of the Executive Forum.

-Policy Committees
+Policy Committee

 Orgalim’s Policy Committee is tasked with driving the association’s strategic policy agenda.
 With membership comprising our members’ CEOs and policy leads, it is constituted to set political priorities and ensure strategic coherence across the wide range of policies on which Orgalim is active.

-The Policy Committee meets twice a year in conjunction with the Orgalim convention, but can also meet ad hoc as required.
+The Policy Committee meets twice a year in conjunction with the Orgalim Convention, but can also meet ad hoc as required.

 Working Groups